 I felt like I was in high school again, being bullied, being called all these names because of my appearance.
 I didn’t stand up for myself in high school – I’m a lot more confident, I’m a lot more proud about who I am, and my culture, and I decided to stand up last night, and I’ll continue to stand up.

-There have always been champion Aboriginal footballers, and they have routinely suffered racist abuse at the hands of supporters.
+Champion Aboriginal and Torres Strait Islander footballers have routinely suffered racist abuse at the hands of AFL supporters.
 For some, such as Robert Muir and Jim Krakouer, the effect was to curtail their careers.

 In 1993 at Victoria Park St Kilda star Neil ‘Nicky’ Winmar famously responded to racist abuse from the Collingwood crowd by lifting his shirt after the game and pointing with pride to his dark skin.